What Is a Purchase Order, Its Purposes & How To Request It

 A receipt is provided by a vendor to a customer showing that the customer has paid the amount due.
 Customers should request receipts for vendors anytime a payment is made in case of any confusion.
 Whereas receipts provide proof of payment, POs provide proof of an order a customer placed with a vendor.

-A PO, an important internal and external source document, is a request to purchase goods.
+A PO is a written request from a customer to a vendor to purchase goods.
 When the vendor accepts your order by signing the PO, they have created a legal obligation to provide the goods and bind you to make payment when the goods are delivered.
 Internally, you can use POs to manage incoming inventory orders and allot cash for vendor payments.